Thank you BART! Rewarding Pre-Trained Models Improves Formality Style Transfer: Experiments

+\paragraph{Results} Figure~\ref{fig:evaluations} shows the HM score of x\%-sized training sets on the E\&M and the F\&R domains.
+Increasing train set size from 10\% to 50\% has a greater boost on GPT-2-based models than BART's.
+However, BART-based models obtain the highest results.
+Table~\ref{citation-results} reports a selection of our models \footnote{In the table we report results for the models that use both rewards (BLEU and SC) since this setting mostly leads to best results.
+Complete results for all models (and sample outputs) are in the Appendix.} and previous state-of-the-art work.
 Zooming in on the single measures, we see in Table~\ref{citation-results} how varying training size reveals the impact of parallel data on content preservation: OpenNMT's BLEU score on E\&M increases from 0.231 with 10\% of the data to 0.403 with 100\%.
 Style accuracy appears instead easier to achieve even with limited supervision.
-Increasing training size for fine-tuning either pre-trained model does not however yield dramatic improvements in content preservation (e.g. from 0.547 to 0.578 BLEU for BART base on E\&M).
+Increasing training size for fine-tuning either pre-trained model does not however yield dramatic improvements in content preservation (e.g. from 0.547 to 0.577 BLEU for BART base on E\&M).
 In fact, fine-tuning a pre-trained model (either GPT-2 or BART) with just 10\% of parallel data, leads to better content preservation (0.547 BLEU with BART on E\&M) than OpenNMT with 100\% (0.403).
-This suggests that content preservation is largely taken care of by the pre-trained models, already, and can explain why the BLEU-based reward does not help in isolation (see also Fig.~\ref{fig:evaluations}).\footnote{The only exception is for informal to formal in F\&R (block (B) in Table~\ref{citation-results}), although the best model averaging over the two directions also includes the SC reward (block (A)).} Conversely, the SC reward consistently boosts style accuracy in both BART and GPT-2.
-Nevertheless, combining rewards can be beneficial (Fig.~\ref{fig:eval-BART} with 100\% of parallel data).
+This suggests that content preservation is largely taken care of by the pre-trained models, already, and can explain why the BLEU-based reward does not help too much in isolation (see Fig.~\ref{fig:evaluations}).
+Conversely, the SC reward consistently boosts style accuracy in both BART and GPT-2.
+Nevertheless, combining rewards can be beneficial.
+Overall, BART-based models perform better on content preservation while results on style strength are mixed.

 Given the experimental setup of some previous work, we ran additional comparisons (blocks (B), (C), and (D) of Table~\ref{citation-results}).
 In all cases, our results are higher than the previous state-of-the-art.
 For example, in F\&R (D) our model with 10\% parallel data outperforms \citet{shang-2019}'s semi-supervised model, which uses about 9.5\% parallel data and large amounts of non-parallel data (BLEU 0.571 vs 0.379).
 Fine-tuning BART on both domains (C)\footnote{Following~\citet{Catherine-2017}, we add a token to each training instance that specifies its domain.} leads to the best results to date on both datasets (E\&M: 0.719; F\&R: 0.728).